JustinFletcher/justinfletcher.github.io/essays/other-evidence-of-professional-capacity.md

 ### Founding Principal Investigator, the Machine Intelligence for Space Superiority Lab

+MISS has executed approximately $15M of government funding since the group was founded in 2017.
+Funds sources include core and competitive fundings, as well as Air Force Office of Scientific Research grants (totaling $400K).

 ### Chief Engineer, Maui High Performance Computing Center

 ### Program Manager, The Dynamic Optical Telescope System